Azure-Samples/MyDriving/Docs/RefDocs/02-TopLevel/02-01 IoT Devices.md

 The **OBDDataProcessor** class in the **MyTrips (Portable)** project includes the following methods:

 - **ReadOBDData** to retrieve the current OBD data from the OBD dongle.
 - **AddTripDataPointToBuffer** to store trip data in a local store on the phone.
 A trip consists of a collection of data points recorded at set intervals, each of which includes GPS coordinates and OBD data.
-See below for a complete description of the **Trip** data structure [TODO: this may go into the reference section rather than this chapter].
+See section 4.2 "IoT Hub Reference" for a complete description of the **Trip** data structure.
 - **PushTripDataToIOTHub** to send trip data to IoT Hub using the **SendEvents** method shown previously and to remove the trip data from the local store after it has been sent to IoT Hub.

 The **CurrentTripViewModel** class in the **MyTrips (Portable)** project coordinates calling the **ReadOBDData**, **AddTripDataPointToBuffer**, and **PushTripDataToIOTHub** methods in response to events such as a user starting or stopping a trip, or the **Geolocator_PositionChanged** event firing.
 Note that the **CurrentTripViewModel** class does not call the **PushTripDataToIOTHub** method to send data to IoT Hub until the user of the phone pushes the **Stop Record** button on the **Current Trip** screen.